 This book is said to be a ground-breaking, empirical mountain of evidence.
 It contrasts with trickle down theory (giving tax breaks to the rich and corporations) to help society.
 I have not read the book so I am not sure if trick down is mentioned in it.
 I have seen other authors, in news articles, write that this book has a great deal of support against trickle down.

-Note: Bolding AND “SICS” are added by me; not in the quotes, above or below.
+Note: Bolding is added by me in the quotes above and below. .

 The authors, Wilkinson and Pickett, use vast amount of data from many European countries with a few other countries.
 The findings are that based on comparing inequality factors in many areas, such as “ill- health, lack of community life, violence, drug problems, obesity, mental health problems, long working hours and big prison populations.” that the countries with less disparity in income fare optimally in their economies or societies.

 The link above is a summary.
 I have gathered some information in this post by reading other links.
-The author of the above link sounds unbiased.
+The reviewer of the above link sounds unbiased.
 In the summary (above link), a video is presented and two links for supporters and detractors of the Spirit Level thesis.
-In the summary’s conclusion, they write, ” I don’t really know whether to believe the spirit level’s data or not – it seams (sic) to me that those on the left, commited (sic) to fighting inequaility (sic) , are likely to believe it, while those on the right are more likely to criticize it.”
+In the summary’s conclusion, they write, that they unsure that they rely on the Spirit Level’s date and that people who fighting inequality are more likely to believe it and those on the right are likely to criticize it.
 I find the statement about doubting the “data” as nonsense.
-Scientifically done studies by sociologists, over thirty years, are bound to have great deal of merit.
+Scientifically done studies by sociologists, over thirty years, are bound to have some or great deal of merit.
 Yes, there may be faults and flaws.
 Nevertheless, as a social scientist, I tend to trust other well-trained social scientists who present the data.

 This link states that Wilkinson’s and Pinkett’s thesis is not peer reviewed but in the book there are peer-reviewed studies.
 It is stated that the book was written for the mass market. https://velvetgloveironfist.blogspot.com/2010/08/peer-review-spirit-level-and-appeal-to.html